--The ReDenim network is developing therapies to treat rare and intractable diseases
+-The ReDenim network is developing therapies to treat rare and intractable diseases.

 Scientists at Chiba University have a long track record of excellence in clinical research, particularly for investigations in patients with immune-related diseases.
 And Chiba University researchers have made a number of important breakthroughs in basic immunology and disease biology.
 However, connecting these two areas, a field known as translational research, has often been less successful.

 That is a problem that Shinichiro Motohashi wants to fix.
 Motohashi leads Chiba’s Research and Development Network of Innovative Medicine for Immune Related Rare and Intractable Diseases — ReDenim.
 The network is aiming to provide the clinical support and resources needed to take discoveries from the lab to the clinic.

 Importantly, both teams will share research experiences, technology platforms and manufacturing facilities.
 “Sharing the know-how to treat each disease within the network will accelerate drug development,” says Motohashi.
 And the two teams will also have access to support units at the university’s Core Clinical Research Hospital, a designation granted to Chiba University under Japan’s Medical Care Act in recognition of its ability to apply basic science toward therapeutic applications.

 This support includes consultation services on issues such as intellectual property, project management, clinical trial design and other steps needed to fulfill the promise of translational medicine.
 “Our ultimate goal is to form a therapeutic cluster that can be applied to a wide variety of rare and intrac- table diseases,” Motohashi says.
 He can even foresee a day when the infrastructure created through ReDenim could be used to develop new therapies for common diseases, such as diabetes or lung cancer.

-Judging by the progress they have made so far, Motohashi and his co-workers are well on their way to fulfilling their dream, and many outside of Chiba University are recognizing the network’s potential.
-ReDenim has already forged collaborations with some of the world’s leading experts in cancer immunotherapy and rare diseases, and it is working with Japanese drug companies to partner on additional research projects.（CHIBA RESEARCH 2020）
+Judging by the progress they have made so far, Motohashi and his coworkers are well on their way to fulfilling their dream, and their potential is widely recognized.
+ReDenim has already forged collaborations with some of the world’s leading experts in cancer immunotherapy and rare diseases, and is working with Japanese drug companies to partner on additional research projects.（CHIBA RESEARCH 2020）